 Corporate Transactions.
-In the event of certain significant corporate transactions, including consummation of: (i) a sale or other disposition of all the Company's assets, (ii) a sale or other disposition of at least 90% of the Company's outstanding securities, (iii) a merger, consolidation or similar transaction where the Company does not survive the transaction or (iv) a merger, consolidation or similar transaction where the Company does not survive the transaction or (iv) a merger, consolidation or similar transaction where the Company does survive the transaction but the shares of its common stock outstanding immediately prior to such transaction are converted or exchanged into other property by virtue of the transaction, any then-outstanding rights to purchase the Company's stock under the ESPP may be assumed, continued or substituted for by any surviving or acquiring entity (or its parent company).
-If the surviving or acquiring entity (or its parent company).
-If the surviving or acquiring entity (or its parent company).
+In the event of certain significant corporate transactions, including consummation of: (i) a sale or other disposition of all the Company's assets, (ii) a sale or other disposition of at least 90% of the Company's outstanding securities, (iii) a merger, consolidation or similar transaction where the Company does not survive the transaction or (iv) a merger, consolidation or similar transaction are converted or exchanged into other property by virtue of the transaction, any then-outstanding rights to purchase the Company's stock under the ESPP may be assumed, continued or substituted for by any surviving or acquiring entity (or its parent company).
 If the surviving or acquiring entity (or its parent company) elects not to assume, continue or substitute for such purchase rights, then the participants' accumulated payroll contributions will be used to purchase shares of the Company's common stock within 10 business days prior to such corporate transaction and such purchase rights will terminate immediately.